C.V. - Damian Connolly

 Hobbies / Interests

-- Reading - I mostly read fantasy / fiction, but I also have a penchant for history, ancient or otherwise.
-Terry Pratchett, George R.R.
+- Reading - I mostly read fantasy/fiction, but I also have a penchant for history, ancient or otherwise.
+Favourite authors include Terry Pratchett, George R.R.
 Martin, J.R.R.
-Tolkien, and Robert Jordan being among my favourite authors.
-I have a tendancy however to get a little "preoccupied" with what I'm reading as as such my bank account unfortunately has to suffer.
+Tolkien, Robert Jordan, James S.A.
+Corey, Neil Gaiman, Stephen King, and Joe Abercrombie

 - Computer Games - Final Fantasy VII is the game that single handedly got me into video games.
-Ironically, working in games doesn't leave a whole pile of time to actually play any, so I mostly buy bundles from the Humble Indie Bundle or Steam for that one day, sometime in the future.
-Hopefully, before I die.
+Amazingly enough (whodathunkit?), working in games doesn't leave a whole pile of time to actually play any, so I mostly buy bundles from the Humble Indie Bundle or Steam in the hope that one day, sometime in the future.
+Hopefully, before I die

 - Poker - Tournaments entered to date: 2, Tournaments won to date: 1